 When I was asked to join the Apple Hill String Quartet as the second violinist it felt like I was coming full circle in several ways.
 I recalled my initial inspiration as a child watching my father on this career path.
 In addition, as a Co-Artistic Director of the Apple Hill Center for Chamber Music the job brought together many of the things that I had come to love about being a musician; playing chamber music, traveling, reaching audiences of many varieties and teaching at a summer music camp that brings an incredibly diverse population of students from all over the world to live in a community founded on music.
 During the regular concert season, in conjunction with Apple Hill’s Playing for Peace program, the Quartet performed concerts and conducted residencies locally in New Hampshire, nationally in major U.S. cities, and internationally around the globe.
 We performed in venues as diverse as the Ketermaya refugee camp outside of Beirut, Boston Conservatory at Berklee, the Conservatorio Nacional de Musica in Lima, the Curtis Institute of Music in Philadelphia, and UCLA.
 The quartet made two recordings in our formation, audio, and video which featured works by living composers, Meredith Monk, Philip Glass, premieres by our contemporaries and fellow Oberlin alumni, Dana Lyn and Geoff Hudson, forgotten works by Pavel Haas and Ahmet Adnun Saygun, and classics by Haydn and Purcell.
 In recognition of our work, the organization won the 2016 CMAcclaim award from Chamber Music America.

 My six years with the quartet were wonderful years, but I now find myself on another fascinating path as both a teacher and performer.
 Over the past two decades, I have sustained a number of repetitive motion injuries while playing the violin.
-Each time, as part of my recovery, I’ve invested deeper and deeper into different health modalities; From Western medicine and physical therapy, to physics studies in the biomechanics of human motion, and decades-long cognitive and spiritual practices in Alexander Technique and Body Mapping.
-This thorough investigation into my body has led to a fascination with how body use affects our playing from the quality of sound produced to better access to our creative expression.
+Each time, as part of my recovery, I’ve invested deeper and deeper into different health modalities; From Western medicine and physical therapy, to studies in the biomechanics of human motion and sport psychology, as well as decades-long cognitive and spiritual practices in Alexander Technique and Body Mapping.
+This thorough investigation into my being has led to a fascination with how body use affects our playing from the quality of sound produced to better access to our creative expression.
 I now feel called to share what I have learned with my students and collaborate with a worldwide community of musicians who have found themselves intrigued by these possibilities.